Frequently Asked Questions

 How will my credits transfer into Art Foundation?

 One hundred level studio classes are considered for transfer into the Art Foundation Program on a case-by-case basis.
 After you are accepted, your portfolio and transcripts will be evaluated to determine if you have any equivalent credit.
 General education courses will also be considered for transfer at this time.
 Upper level and major specific courses will be reviewed by your major department after you have completed the Art Foundation Program.

 How can I be sure that my credits will transfer?

 Your credits will be evaluated after you apply and are accepted.
-If you are attending an institution in the Virginia Community College System, you can use our Transfer Guide to look up course equivalencies.
+You can use our Transfer Guide to look up course equivalencies to check if courses you’ve completed at other institutions will transfer to Virginia Commonwealth University.
 Arts courses will be assessed on a case-by-case basis.

 What is the deadline for applying to VCUarts as an international student?

 You should apply by the same deadlines as all other VCUarts applicants.
 However, please be aware that international applications take longer to process, so you should apply early.
 You can see the deadlines by going to this website and choosing your major from the drop-down menu: https://arts.vcu.edu/admissions/how-to-apply/international/.

 What are the requirements for international applicants?